 An annual unappropriated budget is adopted for the General Fund by the District's Board of Directors.
 The budget is prepared using the same method of accounting as for financial reporting.
-There were no amendments to the budget during the year.
+The budget was amended during the year to reflect changes in anticipated revenues and expenditures.